Coconut Tree Dive Crew

 PART TIME BOAT CAPTAIN – ROATAN, HONDURAS

-Fred left his island when he was 21 years old to work on a cruise ship.
+Fred left the island of Roatan when he was 21 years old to work on a cruise ship.
 After 15 years he left for the oil fields in the Gulf of Mexico and then to Italy to help build a new port.
 After 7 years of running inter-island freighters he has returned to his native island to take the helm of Potlicker.
 Fred loves fishing and his 17 grandchildren.
 True, buddy!

 COURSE DIRECTOR – LONDON, ENGLAND

 Roatan’s longest serving Course Director Will Welbourn started diving in 1989.
 Will explored the waters of Thailand, Australia, Malaysia, Indonesia, Crete, Sri Lanka, Bocas del Toro, and the Corn Islands.
 Tired of his job as an accountant, he left sunny England in 2003 and completed his PADI Divemaster and Open Water Scuba Instructor certifications in Roatan.

-Will serves as a Coconut Tree Diver's PADI Course Director, PADI/DSAT Tec Deep and Trimix Instructor Trainer, and Emergency First Response Instructor Trainer.
-He is currently a PADI Instructor Trainer in the following specialties: Deep, Night, Wreck, Enriched Air Nitrox, Digital Underwater Photography, Emergency O2 Provider, Boat, Drift, Multilievel, Naturalist, Underwater Navigation, Search and Recovery, Equipment, and Gas Blender.
+Will serves as a Coconut Tree Diver’s PADI Course Director, PADI/DSAT Tec Deep and Trimix Instructor Trainer, and Emergency First Response Instructor Trainer.
+He is currently a PADI Instructor Trainer in the following specialties: Deep, Night, Wreck, Enriched Air Nitrox, Digital Underwater Photography, Emergency O2 Provider, Boat, Drift, Naturalist, Underwater Navigation, Search and Recovery, Equipment, and Gas Blender.

 MASTER INSTRUCTOR – CANADA

 Started March 2012

 After first learning how to dive in the cold water lakes of Canada back in ’94, Ted arrived in Roatan 15 years later to complete his Divemaster program and has never looked back.
 Since then, he has received the IDC Staff Instructor rating, as well as getting some TEC courses under his belt.
 His passion for conservation has led him to write his own PADI Distinctive Specialty course Turtle Educated Diver (TED for short), currently the only instructor able to teach this course globally.
 Ted has enjoyed spending the last three years photographing Roatan’s littlest species of fish and creatures whenever he has had the opportunity to take his camera down with him.
 He also has nice hair.

 MASTER SCUBA DIVER TRAINER – CANADA